ChenZhongPu/data-structure-swufe/book/src/tree/bst.md

 - If *y* is a node in the left subtree of *x*, then \\(y.key < x.key \\).
 - If *y* is a node in the right subtree of *x*, then \\(y.key > x.key \\).

+> As we can see, we can use a BST to represent a **dynamic set** if only *keys* are considered.
+If *values* are also involved, it is in fact a *map*.
+Throughout this book, we mainly focus on dynamic sets.

 ## BST structure
 Now let's talk about how to design a BST.
 Like a linked list, a BST can be represented by its *root* node due to the fact that it is recursive, where a node[^parent] consists of